drumsoft/otojsd/README.md

  -i, --enable-input  Enables an audio input (from Default Input Device) -d, --document-root The path to the content returned when otojsd is accessed via GET method.
+ -l, --level-meter   Enables level meter.
+ -s, --midi-source "Keyboard" Enables MIDI In and specify the name of the source device to connect.
+                              ex: "Yamaha" to connect any Yamaha devices.
+							      "nanoKONTROL2" to connect KORG nanoKONTROL2.
- -l, --level-meter   Enables level meter. filenames           a Javascript files ran when server launched. default is 'otojsd-start.js'.
+							      "" (empty string) to connect any source devices. filenames           a JavaScript files ran when server launched. default is 'otojsd-start.js'.
 ```

 otojsc script has some options.